Linuxfabrik/monitoring-plugins/check-plugins/librenms-version/README.rst

     usage: librenms-version [-h] [-V] [--insecure] [--no-proxy]
                             [--timeout TIMEOUT] --token TOKEN [--url URL]

-    This check displays LibreNMS instance information, using its API.
-This is not a "is there a new version out there" g itself (if running the Git version).
+    Displays LibreNMS instance information.
+This is not a "is there a new version out there" check as LibreNMS is capable of updating itself (if running the Git version).

     options:
       -h, --help         show this help message and exit